Asmendeus/iMPSForClassicalModels.jl/docs/Tutorial.md

 ### How to solve a partition function tensor network

-To solve a partition function tensor network, we can consider a variational boundary iMPS at its lower  boundary at infinity as follow
+To solve a partition function tensor network, we can consider a variational boundary iMPS at its upper  boundary at infinity as follow

 ![BoundaryMPS](fig/BoundaryMPS.png "Boundary MPS")